Our Washington DC Criminal Defense Lawyer handles a wide range of criminal cases including but not limited to:

 Motions practice is generally used to exclude evidence that was obtained illegally and is inculpatory or to highlight or top include evidence that is exculpatory.

 If all plea negotiations fail, then the next step would be to present evidence at trial.
-The government would have the burden of beyond reasonable doubt to prove their case.
-At trial the DC Criminal Defense Lawyer would put forward witnesses and other evidence to create reasonable doubt in order to get an acquittal.
+The government would have the burden of proof beyond a reasonable doubt to prove their case.
+That is a high burden.
+At trial, the DC Criminal Defense Lawyer would put forward witnesses and other evidence to create reasonable doubt in order to get an acquittal or to highlight exculpatory evidence or to discredit witnesses.

 This is where trial experience and execution would make the difference between a guilty verdict or a non guilty verdict and acquittal.